archmage/archmage.github.io/content/athena.md

 I'm Archmage (she/her), Athena's creator.
 Thanks for reading!

 Out-of-character, Athena's hoping to do everything she possibly can within Eorzea - master all the classes, collect all the collectibles, make a bunch of friends and help as many people as possible.
 She one day hopes to own a large house, in which to store _even more_ books.
+She's always looking for new friends, so don't be shy!

 My Discord username is Archmage#6969, feel free to add me if you need something.